telferang/tp/docs/UserGuide.md

 #### 3. List all expenses: `list expenses`
 List the summary of expenses.
 User could additionally specify which summary type the would like to view.
 A final line of total expenses based on summary type will be shown to users.

+Note:
+- Only inputs for months are accepted.
+Any input using date or year are not accepted.
+- If any invalid identifiers are given (eg. y/YYYY or d/DD/MM/YYYY), it will ignore these identifiers.

 Format:
 1. `list expenses`